 Physical Traits of the Basset Hound and Beagle Mix

-In this section of the guide, you will discover how big your dog will actually get, and how long can you expect to be around your faithful companion.
+In this section of the guide, you will discover how big your dog will get, and how long can you expect to be around your faithful companion.

 How big is a full-grown Basset Hound and Beagle Mix?